Im-Josepaul/MiniSolnChallenge/README.md

 # MiniSolnChallenge
 A website created as part of MiniSolnChallenge conducted by GDSC JECC.
+MiniSolnChallenge is a miniature version of Solution Challenge conducted by Google Developers.